 This may make you weep: If you blow it with disrespectful jokes and you look like a buffoon, your career growth could be stalled.

 In a recent study, “Risky Business: When Humor Increases and Decreases Status,” Harvard and Wharton faculty researchers found that “the successful use of humor signals confidence and competence.
-But what can backfire is the use of inappropriate jokes or becoming the ‘class clown,” according to Knowledge@Wharton.
+But what can backfire is the use of inappropriate jokes (like NSFW content) or becoming the ‘class clown,” according to Knowledge@Wharton.

 While everyone loves a good joke, the researchers found “sometimes humor can fail because it’s inappropriate, because it’s just not very funny or because we overdo it.
 In those cases, we signal low competence and that harms our status.
 And in some cases we’ve seen people get fired because of it.”